stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

 patients have most medium, and only malignant patients had any large concavity.

-**Research Question 3:** There is a pretty strong linear relationship between the number of concave points and worst concavity, which indicates patients with more concave points also tend to have worse concavity.
+**Research Question 3:** There does seem to be a positive relationship between worst concavity and mean concave points.
+The boxplots showed that as the category went from small to large, the mean number of points also went up.

 **Research Question 4:** The plot seems to indicate smoothness mean is not a good predictor because it is fairly flat, but this has not been